College Heights Herald: Newsletter

 The Herald's primary means of distributing content is its email newsletter, published every weekday during the academic semesters and weekly during the winter and summer breaks.
 Launched on March 11, 2020, at the start of the coronavirus pandemic, the newsletter now goes to more than 33,000 subscribers.
 It is published through the Constant Contact platform.
 The growth of the newsletter prompted student leaders to move their print edition from a weekly newspaper to the current news magazine format focused on exclusive enterprise.

 Online

 The Herald's website, WKUHerald.com, features content in a digital format, as well as multimedia such as videos, photo galleries, and audio slideshows.
 The website serves as a way to release breaking news and allow readers to interact through online comments.
 WKUHerald is published on the SNO platform.
-WKUHerald.com uses an flexible format that adapts to the user's device, whether it's a desktop, tablet or mobile phone.
+WKUHerald.com uses a flexible format that adapts to the user's device, whether it's a desktop, tablet or mobile phone.